Grow Potatoes in Grow Bags in Your Small Space

 If you haven't experience the almost child-like joy of digging for potato treasure because you live in a small space or apartment, then growing taters in containers is for YOU!
 I’ll run through what works for me on my Balcony.

 Firstly, as with any growing in your small space, check your grow zone to know when the right time to get the spuds into the ground is.
-You can read my blog, Know Your Balcony Growing Zone which is a great place to start.
+You can read our blog, Know Your Grow Zone which is a great place to start.
 The timing for planting potatoes in containers is similar to that when planting into the ground.
 If you're in a frost-prone area and receive frost in your small space, you will want to plant them before the last expected frost, and you can continue through into Summer.

 The safest and best quality potatoes are grown from "seeds" that are not seeds but tubers that are potatoes.
-Some pundits use potatoes from the greengrocer, and often these are sprayed to stop sprouting (a bit unsightly on a store shelf) and may harbour diseases.
+Some folk use potatoes from the greengrocer, and often these are sprayed to stop sprouting (a bit unsightly on a store shelf) and may harbour diseases.
 Purchase your certified Seed Potatoes from online and garden stores.

 Know the difference between indeterminate and determinate potatoes!